Private equity in Germany: market and regulatory overview

 Interests in portfolio companies

-usufruct rights (Genussrechte), which entitle the holder to earnings and/or capital gains;
+usufructury rights (Genussrechte) entitling the holders to earnings and/or capital gains;

-silent participations giving contractual participation in the portfolio company's assets, participation in capital gains and losses, and corresponding control and governance rights (atypische stille Beteiligung).
+atypical silent participations granting the holders a contractual participation in the target's assets (including hidden reserves (stille Reserven), participation in the target's profits and losses, and relevant control and information rights (atypische stille Beteiligung).

 Advantages and disadvantages